A. B. Masilamani: Contribution

-Masilamani's contribution is immense covering multifarious disciplines.
-He was a Pastor, Writer, Theologian, Teacher, Lyricist and a man who had a vision for the Church in undivided Andhra Pradesh.

 Vision for theological education

 Efforts to form the Protestant Regional Theologiate

 In the postcolonialism scenario the Protestant Churches in Andhra Pradesh and Telangana wanted to form a unified Protestant Seminary for the Anglicans, Baptists, Congregationalists, Lutherans, Methodists, Wesleyans and the Pentecostals, Masilamani and his companion Waldo Penner favoured a such unified seminary along with C. S. Sundaresan of the Andhra Union Theological Seminary in Dornakal, Louis F. Knoll of the Ramayapatnam Baptist Theological Seminary in Ramayapatnam and W. D. Coleman of the Lutheran Theological College, Rajahmundry.
 Masilamani was known for his integrity and able administration and steered clear of controversies.
 This remarkable feature of Masilamani inspired and guided many Theologians in their administration, especially the Spiritual Formators at the Protestant Seminary in Secunderabad.
 The sustained efforts of the vision of Masilamani and others resulted in the formation of the Andhra Christian Theological College in 1964 at Rajahmundry which eventually relocated to Secunderabad in 1973.